Interactive Safety Verification of Distributed Protocols by Inductive Proof Decomposition: Inductive Proof Graphs

-When considering an action node $(L,A)$, any support lemmas for this node must, to a first approximation, refer only to state variables that appear in either $L$ or $A$.
-We can make use of this general idea to compute a \textit{variable slice} for counterexamples presented at each node.
-That is, we remove from consideration any state variables that are irrelevant for establishing a valid support set for that node.
-Intuitively, the variable slice of an action node $(L,A)$ can be understood as the union of: (1) the set of all variables appearing in the precondition of $A$, (2) the set of all variables appearing in the definition of lemma $L$, (3) for any variables in $L$, the set of all variables upon which the update expressions of those variables depend.
+A valuable feature of the inductive proof graph is that it enables, at each proof node, focus on a smaller subset of state variables relevant for discharging that node.
+That is, when considering an action node $(L,A)$, any support lemmas for this node must, to a first approximation, refer only to state variables that appear in either $L$ or $A$.
+This general idea allows for the computation of a \textit{variable slice} at each node, projecting away protocol state variables that are irrelevant for establishing a valid support set for that node.